cedricss/reactive.how/rxjs/explorer.md

 <br/>
 <small>This is the source code of the [▶️ "Pipeline Operator" demo in Episode 27](/pipeline-operator).</small>

-## Highlights

-* RxJS 5.5 introduced pipeable operators.
-It is very easy to build custom and reusable operators.
-* RxJS 5.5 has a pipe utility function:
-  * as a method built into `Observable`
-  * and as a function at `rxjs/util/pipe`
-* In RxJS 6.0, the legacy dot-chaining operators no longer exist.
-If you need them, add the **optional** compatibility package `rxjs-compat`.

 ## Learn more

 * [Episode 27 - JavaScript Pipeline Operator](/pipeline-operator)